smsayeem/signup-form/README.md

 ## Folder Structure
 - Every component is placed in a folder with the name of the component.
-The filename for the component is index.js and relevant css file style.css
+The filename for the component is index.js

 ```
 |-- src